-Some of you will remember when I had some middle age spread.
+Some of my yoga students may remember when I had some middle age spread.

 When I reduced to my current size, some were worried that I had cancer or other illness.

-In fact, my health and mind are the best they’ve ever been.
+In fact, my health, yoga practice, and mind are the best they’ve ever been.

 It’s at least partly due to intermittent fasting.
 I started it a couple of years ago.